-11 free or low cost tools to improve your marketing
+14 free or low cost tools to improve your marketing

-I haven’t personally used all the resources below, but those I haven’t tried were recommended on established marketing-related blogs.
-What’s good about these is you can try them out in order to learn what works for you without making a huge investment.
+Marketing doesn’t have to cost a fortune thanks to many free and affordable tools to help you with every aspect of your marketing.
+I haven’t personally used all the resources below, but those I haven’t tried were recommended on well-established blogs.
+The great thing is that you can experiment with these to learn what works for you without making a huge investment.

 3. Image resizer: Sometimes images are too big to use on social media or would load slowly if used on your website.
 Image resizers let you compress the image (also crop and edit it if needed).
 I’ve used ResizeImage.net and it’s free, but there are many others.

-7. Website analytics: Google Analytics is free and easy to connect to your website.
+8. Website analytics: Google Analytics is free and easy to connect to your website.
 It provides a wealth of information from how many page views you’re getting to where your web traffic is coming from and lots more.

 As good as these tools are, they all have their limitations.
 One of the biggest is that someone has to learn how to use them effectively.
 Sometimes it just makes sense to turn to a professional who doesn’t have a learning curve and can effectively implement and maintain your marketing.
 However, if you have internal resources and want to try these out, go for it.

 Do you have a free/inexpensive tool you want to recommend?
 Contact me and I’ll publish an updated version of this blog post.

 Note: This post was originally published May 12, 2017 and last updated February 4, 2021.